zhenjiao/openlocTest/loc/zh-CN/articles/partner-twilio-cloud-services-dotnet-phone-call-web-role.md

     </asp:Content>

 ## <a id="howtocreatecode"></a>How to: Create the code to make the call
 The following code, which is called when the user completes the form, creates the call message and generates the call.
 In this example, the code is run in the onclick event handler of the button on the form.
-(Use your Twilio account and authentication token instead of the placeholder values assigned to **accountSID** 和 **authToken** in the code below.)
+(Use your Twilio account and authentication token instead of the placeholder values assigned to **accountSID** and **authToken** in the code below.)

     using System;
     using System.Collections.Generic;